 Federal Highway Administration

 Washington, DC 20590

-Based on crash statistics, the FHWA has initiated a focused approach based upon identified key vital areas.
-Washington State has been identified as a “Focus State” in the Focus Area of Roadway Departure.
-These areas include improving strategic safety management, and reducing the number of roadway departure, intersection, and pedestrian/bicycle fatalities and crashes.
+Based on crash statistics, the FHWA initiated a focused approach based upon identified key vital areas.
+Initially Washington State was identified as a "Focus State" for Roadway Departure crashes; however, since WSDOT's implementation of roadway departure countermeasures they are no longer a Focus State.
+The key vital areas include improving strategic safety management, and reducing the number of roadway departure, intersection, and pedestrian/bicycle fatalities and crashes.
 Links to these vital areas are provided below:

 These consist of head-on, side-swipe, and run-off-road crashes: Suggested sites for countermeasures that may affect these crash types include:

 The FHWA Headquarters Office of Highway Safety provides program and policy leadership for the agency.